-Q: What are the superfoods that I should try to eat on a regular basis?
+Q: What are the superfoods that I should try to eat regularly?

 No amount of superfoods can reverse the effects of eating fast food.
 Superfoods should be just one component of your balanced diet.
-Plus, everyone has different food preferences and dietary needs, so you should include the healthy superfoods that you actually like on a regular basis.
+Plus, everyone has different food preferences and dietary needs, so you should include the healthy superfoods that you actually like regularly.

 Q: Is there a special way I need to prepare superfoods to maximize the benefits?